 The application requirements for an SBA microloan vary from one community lender to another.
 Generally speaking, they don’t require a minimum number of years in operation in order to qualify.
 You only need to show proof that you are a responsible borrower and that your small business has a positive cash flow forecast.

 On top of that, you need to show a sustainable business idea that includes your strategy, your experience and credibility in the field, and positive personal credit.

-Can You Get an SBA Loan with Bad Credit?
+Can I Get an SBA Loan with Bad Credit?

 Some lenders won’t consider borrowers with bad credit scores so you’ll need to find one who is willing to check your other credentials.
 Things like your total years in business, your cash flow statement, or any other proof as to why you can be trusted.

-If you’re fixated on getting an SBA loan for your business, the application process may take anywhere from 14 days to six months, depending on the documents you present.
+If you’re set on getting an SBA loan for your business, the application process may take anywhere from 14 days to six months, depending on the documents you present.
 Be sure to know what the SBA loan requirements are and coordinate your needs with the lender you chose to work with so you know the best small business loan program best addresses your goals.